Andrei Tupolev: Early life

 The Beginning by Tatyana Ivanova, depicting Tupolev (in cherry-coloured kosovorotka shirt), Nikolay Zhukovsky, and other Russian aviation pioneers at Khodynka Field, preparing the ITU monoplane for a test flight in 1911.

 Andrei Nikolayevich Tupolev was born on in Pustomazovo (Пустомазово), a village near the city of Kimry in Tver Governorate, Russian Empire, the sixth of seven children born to his Russian parents.
 Tupolev's father, Nikolai Ivanovich Tupolev (1842–1911), was a native of Surgut, who worked as a notary for the governorate.
 Nikolai had studied law at St. Petersburg University, but was expelled after the assassination of Alexander II for his ties to revolutionaries despite not being involved in their actions.
 Tupolev's mother, Anna Vasilievna (née Lisitsyna) (1850–1928) was born in Torzhok in the family of a judicial investigator, and graduated from the Mariinsky Gymnasium in Tver.
 Anna's parents purchased the small estate in Pustomazovo where Tupolev was born.
 After first being educated at home, Tupolev studied at the Gymnasium in Tver and finished in 1908.
-Tupolev then applied for courses at two Russian universities: Imperial Moscow Technical School (IMTU ИМТУ) and the Emperor Nicholas II Moscow State University of Railway Engineering.
+Tupolev then applied for courses at two Russian universities: Imperial Moscow Technical School (IMTU) and the Imperial Moscow Engineering School.
 Tupolev was accepted at both, but ultimately chose to attend at IMTU.

 In 1909, Tupolev began studying aerodynamics under the Russian aviation pioneer Nikolay Zhukovsky, and volunteered for the Aeronautical workshop (Kruzhok) headed by Zhukovsky.
 In 1910, together with his workshop friends, Tupolev built and test piloted his first glider.
 During his workshop days, Tupolev also built a wind tunnel which led to the formation of an aerodynamic laboratory at IMTU.
 In 1911, Tupolev was accused of taking part in revolutionary activities, including demonstrations and distribution of subversive literature, and was arrested.
 Tupolev was later released on condition that he return to his family home in Pustomazovo.
 Tupolev was only allowed to return to IMTU in 1914, studying during World War I and the Russian Revolution.
 Tupolev completed his studies in 1918 and was awarded the degree of Engineer-Mechanic when he presented his thesis on the development of seaplanes.
 By 1920, the IMTU had been renamed the Moscow Higher Technical School (MVTU) and Tupolev was teaching a course there on the basics of aerodynamic calculations.